munin-monitoring/munin-node-win32/README.rst

   * /HELP or /?
 Shows the help message.
   * /SILENT or /VERYSILENT Instructs the installer to be silent or very silent.
-  * more options are shown in the /? help.
+  * more options are available.
+The full list is displayed in /HELP or on the `Inno Setup website <https://jrsoftware.org/ishelp/index.php?topic=setupcmdline>`_.

 Command Line Usage
 ------------------